 We get stuck.
 Everyone gets stuck, though.
 Don’t they?

-This is not a post about ASD, but I find it’s helpful to begin with where I’m coming from so that we can start the conversation in/around the same place.
+I find it’s helpful to begin with where I’m coming from so that we can start the conversation in/around the same place.
 Grief is a complex emotion.
 Here is what I’ve worked out for myself as I’ve moved through the different stages of grief after sudden loss, and maybe sharing it will help someone.

 There are different kinds of grief and different ways to grieve.